RednibCoding/Naga-lang/README.md

 	#
 	 This anonymous function get's returned from "func".
 	 The last expression is what get's returned from a function.
-	 There is no "return" keyword in Naga
+	 There is no "return" keyword in Naga.
+	 So this anonymous function gets returned:
 	#
 	{
 		#